ROSS-org/ross-org.github.io/_posts/2016-11-28-instrumentation.md

 You can also choose to sample less often at GVT using the `--num-gvt=n` command, where n is the number of GVT computations to complete between each sampling point.

 ### Real Time Sampling
 This collects data at real time intervals specified by the user.
+The runtime option `--rt-interval=n` sets the sampling interval, where n is the number of milliseconds between sampling points.
+The default is set to 1000 ms.
-It is turned on using `--real-time-samp=n`, where n is the number of milliseconds per interval.
 This collects all of the same data as the GVT-based instrumentation, as well as some other metrics, which is the difference in GVT and local virtual time for each KP as well as the cycle counters for the PEs (e.g., how much time is spent in event processing, roll back processing, GVT, etc).
 The difference in GVT and KP virtual time is always recorded per KP, regardless of how `--granularity` is set.
 For the other metrics, the granularity can be switched as described in the section on the GVT-based instrumentation.

 When collecting on a PE basis, this is the data format: